Skip to main content

 Availability:

-• Webhook: ✅ Sent when the trusted adult begins the flow
+• Webhook: ✅ Sent when the flow begins

 • API Endpoint: ✅ Returned when the flow is in progress